m4sterbunny/ParasitesWithoutBorders/Indexing.md

     * click ok
 6. Click generate index (bottom right)
     * this process can take a while, up to 10 min
+    * click done

-## Step 3: Table editing
+## Step 3: Edit index results table
 ### Names
-1. We highlight all names in the table, click the “Format” button found on the toolbar, and click “Deal as a name – Format 2”.
+1.We highlight all names in the table, click the “Format” button found on the toolbar, and click “Deal as a name – Format 2”.
 That will automatically invert all names to appear as Last Name, First Name.
+### Checks
+1. Check words not found
+2.

+### Settings
+1. Editing index
+	* Manage word labels
+		* allows you to group types of words together e.g. names

 ## Step 4
 1. Choose settings